 If you love oatmeal cookies as much as I do, here are a few other recipes to try:

-- If you like oatmeal raisin cookies, try these crispy oatmeal raisin cookies or chewy oatmeal raisin cookies, depending on which texture you prefer
+- If you like oatmeal raisin cookies, try these crispy oatmeal raisin cookies or soft and chewy oatmeal raisin cookies, depending on which texture you prefer

-- If you like apple, try these apple oatmeal cookies, which you can make with fresh or dried apple
+- If you like apples, try these apple oatmeal cookies, which you can make with fresh or dried apple

 - If you like blueberries, these blueberry oatmeal cookies with white chocolate are a fun twist on a classic.